For many people, 2020 hasn’t been an easy year and for some, the result has been a rise in anxiety.

 Anxiety to Calm

-Anxiety to Calm is a free eight-week long, two-hour per session workshop run by mental health professionals that focuses on developing skills to manage anxiety.
+Anxiety to Calm is a free four-week long, two-hour per session workshop run by mental health professionals that focuses on developing skills to manage anxiety.
 Participants will be introduced to a few evidence-based skills each week throughout the workshop.

 The workshop addresses three key areas: